Skip to main content

 CMD Address Bar

-After running the injection command, launch your game.
-You should see the "ReShade is now installed successfully" banner at the top of your screen when the injection is successful.
+5. Launch your game.
+If the injection succeeds, you will see the "ReShade is now installed successfully" banner at the top of your screen.